esteil/atvfiles/README.txt

 EnterAutomatically: Boolean, automatically enter ATVFiles at boot.
 > Default: NO

+ShowFileIcons: Boolean, show the playlist/stack icons in the file listings.
+> Default: YES

 Note: Files with extensions not listed in either VideoExtensions or AudioExtensions are not displayed.
 Just because an extension is listed does not mean it will play without appropriate components installed, the list is mostly copied from XBMC.